Lump in Breast during Breastfeeding

 - Stay hydrated; drink lots of water, juices, and soups, especially if you have a temperature.

 - Many times, lumps may occur due to tight bras.
-Therefore, wear a bra which provides good support but is not too tight.
+Therefore, wear a bra that provides good support but is not too tight.
 Also, avoid wearing underwire bras as they put pressure on the milk ducts.

 - Get all the right tests done to rule out the malignancy of the lump.